sleepypioneer/lagreene-ceramics/README.md

 # Portfolio Site for Lesley Anne Greene Ceramics <img src="docs/images/PottersMark_cyan.png" width="30" alt-text="potters mark of Lesley Anne Greene">

-This is the portfolio site for Lesley Anne Greene a ceramic artists based in East Yorkshire, United Kingdom.
+This is the portfolio site for Lesley Anne Greene a ceramic artists based in East Yorkshire, in the United Kingdom.

 ## Development 🐍🖥️